ncbi/cxx-toolkit/pages/ch_log.md

 ### Logging modules and its configuration parameters

 Logging can be done from different modules and sources, written in different languages and having different APIs.
 Below is a list of each module and description for all its configuration parameters.
+NOTE: there are also [other AppLog client language bindings](https://confluence.ncbi.nlm.nih.gov/pages/viewpage.action?pageId=87134843) available (for Python, Perl, Java, etc).

 <a name="ch_core.Logging_Modules_CXX"></a>